Kong/docs.konghq.com/app/konnect/centralized-consumer-management.md

    * `$CONTROL_PLANE_UUID`: (Optional) Replace with your control plane UUID.
    * `ttl`: (Optional) 'ttl' is the time-to-live (TTL) in minutes of the consumer for this realm in the {{site.base_gateway}} cache.
    * `negative_ttl`: (Optional) Represents the TTL of a bad login cache entry.
    * `$CONSUMER_GROUP`: (Optional) Replace with the name of the consumer groups you want to associate with the realm.
+When you assign consumers to the realm, this will also associate them with the consumer groups you list here.
+Consumer groups set here are additive.
+This means that if you configure the realm with consumer groups A and B, and then configure the consumer with consumer group C, the authenticated consumer will be assigned to consumer groups A, B, and C.
-1. Use the `/realms/{realmId}/consumers` endpoint to create a centrally managed consumer and optionally assign it to a consumer group:
+1. Use the [`/realms/{realmId}/consumers` endpoint](/konnect/api/consumers/latest/#/operations/create-consumer) to create a centrally managed consumer and optionally assign it to a consumer group:
    ```sh
    curl -X POST \
    https://{region}.api.konghq.com/v1/realms/{realmId}/consumers \